-Hispanic Heritage SPN 476 3 crs.
+Advanced Spanish Abroad 3 crs.
 3 hrs.

 This is a study abroad course in which students will enhance their language skills and knowledge of a foreign culture through class meetings, seminars, and on-site visits to places of historic and cultural importance.
 They will be immersed in the language of the country and attend language and literature courses.
-Prerequisite: SPN 102 or departmental approval chronology, social and psychological and socioeconomic backgrounds will be included.
-Special attention will be given to the study of nationality, gender and sexual differences within Spanish and Latin American societies.
-Students will examine the connections between text and film, as well as the fundamentals of written and visual identification with the cinematic and textual apparatus.
+Prerequisite: SPN 106 or SPN 121 or SPN 108 or departmental approval

-Spanish and Latin American Texts into Films 3 crs.
+Spanish and Latin AmericanTexts into FilmsSPN 4803 crs.
 3 hrs.

 This course will introduce students to film adaptations of Spanish and Latin American novels, short stories, diaries and theater plays in the context of the literary and film debate: how does film "translate" text?
 Should the film be "faithful" to the text?
-If so, faithful to what aspects, plot dialogue,
+If so, faithful to what aspects, plot dialogue, chronology, social and psychological and socioeconomic backgrounds will be included.
+Special attention will be given to the study of nationality, gender and sexual differences within Spanish and Latin American societies.
+Students will examine the connections between text and film, as well as the fundamentals of written and visual identification with the cinematic and textual apparatus.